Deep Thermalization and Measurements of Quantum Resources

-\textit{Discussion.---}In this letter, we have identified a unified protocol based on deep thermalization \cite{cotler2023emergent, choi2023preparing} to quantify and characterize resources of several QRTs.
-We have provided rigorous analyses for the QRTs of asymmetry and non-stabilizerness.
-Extensions to the QRTs of entanglement and coherence are discussed in the SM \cite{supplemental}, illustrating the generality of our results.
-Further, we have found that the free operations of QRTs, when applied in conjunction with resourceful operations, can induce the thermalization of quantum resources to the Haar-averaged value.
-The relaxation to the equilibrium state is found to be exponential in time.
-We have further examined the thermalization of quantum resources at the subsystem level, termed deep thermalization, offering a complementary way to probe the resource content of the dynamics.
+{ We now turn to the behavior of non-stabilizerness in projected ensembles, given by $m_{\mathrm{PE}} = \sum_{b}p_b m_{\mathrm{PS}}(|\phi_{b}\rangle)$, under interlaced Clifford and non-Clifford dynamics.
+At $n=0$, computational-basis measurements leave the projected states in the stabilizer set, yielding $m_{\mathrm{PE}} = 0$.
+As the dynamics proceeds, the non-stabilizerness of the projected ensemble, averaged over initial stabilizer states and Clifford unitaries, grows and relaxes exponentially toward the Haar value $\bar{m}_A$ for all system and subsystem sizes considered [Fig.~\ref{fig:sch-dt2}(c)].
+For larger subsystems, $\langle m_{\mathrm{PE}}(n)\rangle/\bar{m}_A$ closely tracks the non-stabilizing power of the full dynamics.
+The inset shows even faster relaxation of $\langle m_{\mathrm{PE}}(n)\rangle$ than the global evolution.
+This numerical behavior is consistent with Eq.~(\ref{symexp_mag}). }

+\textit{Discussion.---} {In this Letter, we have developed a protocol to quantify and characterize the resource-generating power of unitaries across a broad class of resource theories.
+The quantum resources the framework encompasses have implications for quantum computation, quantum foundations, and the classical simulability of quantum dynamics.
+A central outcome is an unbiased estimator whose variance decays at least exponentially with the size of the measured subsystem, enabling scalable experimental characterization of quantum resources.
+Beyond its practical utility, our framework reveals that free and resourceful operations together drive the thermalization of resource measures toward their Haar values, while deep thermalization provides a complementary subsystem-level proxy for the resource content of dynamics. }

-Although our protocol relies on random free operations, it remains an open question whether similar twirling identities emerge when using local free operations \cite{oliviero2022measuring, coffman2024local, elben2023randomized}, which may be more experimentally feasible.
-Our main results hinge on twirling identities like Eqs.~(\ref{twirl}) and~(\ref{magic_main}) (see also SM \cite{supplemental}), where averaging free unitaries yields a weighted sum of free and Haar moments.
+{Being built on twirling identities, our framework naturally extends to quantifying the resource content of arbitrary quantum states.} Although our protocol relies on random free operations, it remains an open question whether similar twirling identities emerge when using local free operations \cite{oliviero2022measuring, coffman2024local, elben2023randomized}, {which are often more scalable in practice.} {In addition, developing efficient methods for sampling free unitaries constitutes an important direction for future research.} Our main results hinge on twirling identities like Eqs.~(\ref{twirl}) and~(\ref{magic_main}) (see also SM \cite{supplemental}), where averaging free unitaries yields a weighted sum of free and Haar moments.
 Any QRT admitting such a twirling identity will lead to the same conclusions.
-Investigating whether this framework extends to other QRTs, such as non-Gaussianity \cite{coffman2025measuring, braccia2024computing}, is a compelling direction of future research.
+Investigating whether this framework extends to other QRTs, such as non-Gaussianity \cite{jozsa2008matchgates, hebenstreit2019all, knill2001fermionic, coffman2025measuring, braccia2024computing, 3yx4-1j27, w97w-7zny}, or non-stabilizerness for qudits~\cite{magni2025anticoncentration, Magni2025quantumcomplexity}, is a compelling direction of future research.